Doctor of Philosophy Program Information

 Students usually complete PhD courses in 2 years, then conduct an independent research study under the guidance of a faculty Dissertation Chair.
 When research is complete, students write a dissertation either in a traditional format or a manuscript-based dissertation.
 The total time to earn a PhD degree is 3-7 years.

 PhD coursework and mentored research opportunities are designed to provide a solid foundation in nursing science, methodology, and scholarship while focusing on the development of each student's individual abilities and research interests.
 Benchmarks for success in the program--an integrative literature review (year 1) and a research proposal (year 2)—are intended to help students learn the real-world skills they will need as future scientists, faculty members, and nursing leaders.

 Prospective students may enter study for the PhD with a prior master's degree in nursing or with a baccalaureate degree in nursing.
-It is possible to earn a Master's in Nursing Education in addition to the PhD by taking additional courses (please see examples of Programs of Study).
 OHSU School of Nursing is a partner in NEXUS, a partnership of Schools of Nursing across the country that offer online doctoral courses to PhD students enrolled in partner universities.
-OHSU School of nursing participates in Western Regional Graduate Program so PhD students from WICHE states can pay resident tuition.
+OHSU School of nursing participates in the Western Regional Graduate Program therefore PhD students from WICHE states pay resident tuition.

 The Nursing Education exchange is a partnership among universities offering doctoral programs in Nursing (PhD & DNP).
 The goal is to provide the opportunity for students at one collaborating institution to take course(s) from another collaborating institution.